Reservoir Computing with Magnetic Thin Films: Experimental Procedure and Parameters

-where $\mathbf{X}$ is the global material state comprising each cell's local $X_{xyz}$ 3d magnetisation vector, $\sigma$ represents the material function, $a$ is the leakage parameter, and $\mathbf{X}_f$ is an external filter layer with a one-step memory implemented after the observation of material state $\mathbf{X}$ and before the readout weights are applied.

-The input mapping \(\mathbf{W}_{in}\) consists of weighted connections from the input $u$ and a bias \(\mathbf{u}_{bias}\) source to each cell.
-The input search space is typically large and grows with film size.
-Field intensity ($0<b\leq2$) is a global scaling factor applied to the input mapping.
-This suppresses or raises the overall magnitude of the locally applied fields promoting varying dynamical behaviours.

-The magnetic damping parameter ($0<\alpha\leq1$) controls the speed of information propagation and oscillation.
-Damping describes the non-linear spin relaxation across the film, controlling the rate at which magnetisation spins reach equilibrium.

-To optimise magnetic reservoirs, artificial evolution is applied.
-To reduce convergence time, linear regression is also used to train the readout rather than evolving it (see Methods).
-The evolutionary goal is to find parameters that optimise the efficiency and ability of the readout layer to perform its function.

-Many heuristics can be used to optimise reservoirs~\cite{bala2018applications}, but here the microbial genetic algorithm (MGA)~\cite{harvey2009microbial} is chosen for its simplicity.
-The MGA allows individuals to survive across many generations, provides elitism for free, and offers a simple mechanism for selection, recombination and mutation.

-Parameters for the MGA include: population size $=100$, number of generations $=2000$, mutation rate $=0.05 (5\%)$, recombination rate $=0.5 (50\%)$, deme size (species separation) $=0.1 (10\%$ of population), and number of runs $=20$.
-These parameters were used for all experiments involving an evolutionary algorithm.
+In the following magnetic material experiments the evolutionary algorithm tunes the following parameter values: the input mapping $W_{in}$, field intensity input scaling $b$, intrinsic magnetic damping $\alpha$, and post-state collection filter leakage $a$.
+Details on the initial values for these parameters are given in Table \ref{tab:initial-values}.

-To conduct the experiments, the VAMPIRE source code was adapted to construct a dynamic input-output mechanism.
+To conduct the experiments, the VAMPIRE source code was augmented with a dynamic input-output mechanism.
 Important parameters for the VAMPIRE simulation include input frequency, integration time-step, initial spin direction, and macro-cell size (micromagnetic simulation).
-The input frequency chosen -- 10ps / 100 GHz -- was based on qualitative experiments in search of characteristic behaviours, such as fast response and a short settling time.
-The input frequency has to closely match the internal timescales and dynamics of the system.

-To optimise the evaluation process and reduce computational cost an integration timestep of 100fs was used.
-This provides a less accurate model compared to an integration timestep of 1fs but provides manageable computational run times.
-Details about how this parameter choice minimally affects performance are provided in the supplementary material.

-The initial spin direction was aligned with the $x$-axis, and input signals were injected in the $z$-direction.
-The macro-cell size for each simulation was fixed at 5nm.

-Simulation parameters for each material are given in Table~\ref{tab:material param}.
-These include exchange constants and second-order uniaxial anisotropy constants.
-To conduct accurate temperature calculations, rescaling exponents and curie temperature information are also included.